nate-double-u/hugo-versions-presentation/slides/documentation-versioning.md

 <br />

-For small to medium sites using one language, a folder based method is likely best method to balance these considerations.
+For small to medium sized sites using one language, a folder based method is likely best method to balance these considerations.

 ---